MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-216-update.md

 To improve the security of resources that are critical to your ability to securely build and deploy your applications, Azure Pipelines now requires resource-type administrator role when opening up access to a resource to all pipelines.

-For example,to allow _any_ pipeline to use a service connection requires a general Service Connections Administrator role, for all service connections.
+For example, a general Service Connections Administrator role is required to allow *any* pipeline to use a service connection..
 This restriction applies when creating a protected resource or when editing its Security configuration.

-In addition, when creating a service connection, and you don't have sufficient rights, the _Grant access permission to all pipelines_ option is disabled.
+In addition, when creating a service connection, and you don't have sufficient rights, the **Grant access permission to all pipelines** option is disabled.

 > [!div class="mx-imgBorder"]
 > ![Service Connections](../../media/216-pipelines-03.png)

-Also, when trying to open access to an existing resource and you don't have sufficient rights, you'll get an _You are not authorized to open access for this resource_ message.
+Also, when trying to open access to an existing resource and you don't have sufficient rights, you'll get a _You are not authorized to open access for this resource_ message.

 > [!div class="mx-imgBorder"]
 > ![Pipelines Permissions](../../media/216-pipelines-04.png)